About

 • 4 To review domain ownership, email setup, and broader website health before or after launch.

-What started as a learning project became a tool I wanted to keep improving.
-DNSLookup.ca is meant to stay useful for developers, agencies, freelancers, IT teams, and website owners who need quick answers without a cluttered experience.
-If you want to see everything available, start with All Tools.
+What started as a learning project became a tool I keep improving — meant to stay useful for developers, agencies, freelancers, IT teams, and website owners.
+To see everything available, start with All Tools.

 DNSLookup.ca started as a Laravel PHP learning opportunity, but it came from real day-to-day website work.
 I kept finding myself checking DNS records, watching DNS propagation, looking up IP data on What's My IP, and reviewing domain ownership with WHOIS Lookup.